DISTRHO/Cardinal/README.md

 **The project should be considered in alpha state at the moment.**

+## Plugin variants

+Cardinal provides 3 plugin variants - "main", Synth and FX.
+They are all equivalent in performance and behaviour, with only the IO and metadata that changes.
+This is because some hosts are very strict on which plugins are allowed as instruments vs FX, so separate variants of the same plugin are needed.

+All variants have 2 audio outputs and MIDI support.

+### Main

+This variant provides 2 audio inputs and outputs and 8 CV inputs and outputs.

+NOTE: Due to VST2 format not supporting CV ports, this variant is not available for VST2.

+### Synth

+This variant provides 2 audio inputs and outputs, no CV ports.
+Plugin type is tagged as "instrument".

+### FX

+This variant provides 2 audio inputs and outputs, no CV ports.
+Plugin type is tagged as regular "effect".

 ## Screenshots

 Because people will ask for it.
 It is, well...
 Rack.